sophirv05/QML-NIDS/README.md

-# Quantum Network Intrusion Detection Using Topological Data Analysis
+# Quantum machine learning kernel methods for network intrusion detection: a NISQ application
 Repo containing all material for Mary Cotrupi and Brian Callahan's Summer 2025 research (RPI)

 ## Overview (as of 7/7):